 When using a driver's license or ID card, the app prompts the recipient to take an image of:

 If using a Passport, only one image of the passport is required.

 Optional real-time self-image for biometric comparison to the document image.

 If the real-time "selfie" option is enabled for the account, the recipient is instructed to perform some live action to demonstrate that the recipient is real and reacting to the prompts of the image capture application.

 When the "liveness" test is passed, the app captures the image and performs the biometric comparison to the identity document's image.

-Once the identity is successfully verified, the recipient is granted access to the agreement and can complete their actions on the original device where the email was opened.
+Once the identity is verified, the recipient can interact with the agreement on the original device where the email was opened.

-- The name of the recipient as presented on the ID is imported to the signature field and can not be edited
+- The recipient's name, as presented on the ID, is imported to the signature field and can not be edited.

 The recipient has five attempts to verify their ID successfully.
 If they all fail five attempts, the agreement is canceled, and the sender is notified.

 The first layer of technology provides a seamless and secure method to validate an identity document presented in a digital transaction, ensuring that the document is genuine and unaltered.